Don't Overpay for a Compatible Olympus E-M5 SD Memory Card

 • 128GB - 37,120 images

-A slow card can reduce the number of continuous frames the Olympus E-M5 can capture.
-This is because the camera’s buffer will not be able to write data to the SD card quickly enough.
+A slow memory card can cause a reduction in the number of continuous photos the Olympus E-M5 can take.
+This is because the camera’s buffer is not able to write data to the memory card quickly enough.

 SD Card Speed Class